Data-Based System Representation and Synchronization for Multiagent Systems: DATA-BASED SYNCHRONIZATION OF HETEROGENEOUS SYSTEMS

-For the leader \eqref{heterol}, we must assume that we measure a state trajectory $x_0$ such that $\rank(\mH_T(x_0(t)))~=~n_0$ for all $0 \leq t < T$, without the need of a persistently exciting input\footnote{Compare this assumption with the results in \cite{MarkovskyDor2023}, where the conditions of the discrete-time Willems' lemma for data-based representation of system trajectories were relaxed for the case of uncontrollable systems.}.
-Using this state information, together with the corresponding output data from \eqref{hetleady}, every leader state-output trajectory is expressed as
+For the leader \eqref{heterol}, we must assume that we measure a state trajectory $x_0$ such that $\rank(\mH_T(x_0(t)))~=~n_0$ for all $0 \leq t < T$, without the need of a PE input\footnote{Compare this assumption with the results in \cite{MarkovskyDor2023}, where the conditions of the discrete-time Willems' lemma for data-based representation of system trajectories were relaxed for the case of uncontrollable systems.}.
+Using this state information and the corresponding output data from \eqref{hetleady}, every leader state-output trajectory is expressed as

 In this section, it is useful to notice that, from the system dynamics \eqref{heteroi}-\eqref{heterol}, the equations

 $i=1,\ldots,N$, as well as

 hold for $0 \leq t < T$.